 Do I have a National Insurance number?

-A National Insurance number (NINO) is your own unique account number that keeps track of your NICs and any benefits that have been paid to you.
+A National Insurance number (or NINO) is your own unique account number.
+It keeps track of your NICs and any benefits that have been paid to you.
 You will also need a NINO in other circumstances, such as when applying for a job or opening an Individual Savings Account (ISA).

-If you lived in the UK as a child and your parent received Child Benefit for you, you should have been registered automatically for National Insurance and received a National Insurance card showing your number just before your 16th birthday.
+If you lived in the UK as a child and one of your parents received Child Benefit for you, you should have been registered automatically for National Insurance and received a National Insurance card showing your number just before your 16th birthday.

 If you don’t have a NINO, you’re legally obliged to apply for one if you start work or claim a benefit in the UK.
 If you’re aged 20 or over you should ring the National Insurance number application line on 0345 600 0643 to apply for one.

 Remember: you must never let anyone else use your number.